Hangtown Fry History:

 bit runny; do not overcook).
 Then fold the omelets over the oysters.

-Place a lid over it and cook just until the steam blends together all
+Place a lid over it and cook just until the steam blends together all the flavors.

 Makes 1 serving.